-The article orignally appeared in Fleet Management Weekly.
+The article originally appeared in Fleet Management Weekly.

 Well here we are.